Lake Sawyer Community Club

 Picture

-Boating is fun, but before you head out on the water there are a few rules to remember; some are Lake Sawyer specific, others just make good boating sense.
-Here are links to useful information and the specific regulations for Lake Sawyer per Black Diamond Ordinance.
-It's your
+Boating is fun, but before you head out on the water, there are a few rules to remember; some are Lake Sawyer specific, others are just safe boating practices.
+Here are links to useful information and the particular regulations for Lake Sawyer per Black Diamond Ordinance.
+It's your responsibility to obey the rules on the lake to help make it a safe place for all to enjoy.

 • Black Diamond Boating Ordinance